bbauska/meta-react-basics/README.md

 # 23. Introducing JSX

-At this point in the course, you\'ve been introduced to the concept of JSX, and how it\'s used to interact with components.
+At this point in the course, you&apos;ve been introduced to the concept of JSX, and how it&apos;s used to interact with components.
 In this section (23), you will explore JSX in more detail in the context of components and styling.
-You\'ll also learn how to mix JavaScript, HTML, and CSS within a component.
+You&apos;ll also learn how to mix JavaScript, HTML, and CSS within a component.
 What is it that makes JSX so special?
 In one word, expressiveness.
 Developers can express what they want to react to render using a very expressive syntax, almost identical to HTML or XML.
 In